Preparing Your Victorian Home’s Surfaces for Painting

 Too often our team of painting experts is called within a few short years after a paint job because it is peeling or another issue has surfaced.
 Paying close attention to the prep work and use of material used can add years to the life to your finished coat of paint.
 Our years of experience and truly developing the craft of an excellent paint job, have led us to carefully clean, scrape, fill sand, and prime your wall, so that your paint will adhere correctly.
 We begin by diagnosing and offering solutions to the problems most likely to have caused your paint to fail prematurely.

 Unless the cause is discovered and corrected, the paint problem is likely to reappear and ruin your fresh paint job.
 Your long-term satisfaction is our goal.

-Thick coats of paint and dark colors over some surfaces on walls exposed to more intense sunlight tend to blister than often than light colors and thinner paint.
-We take every aspect into consideration before a single brush stroke of the final coat is every applies.
+Thick coats of paint and dark colors over some surfaces on walls exposed to more intense sunlight tend to blister more often than lighter colors and thinner paint.
+We take every aspect into consideration before a single brushstroke of the final coat is ever applied.